International Business

 Working within this environment presents challenges to policy makers and organisations in the public and private sectors.
 It also provides opportunities for companies and individuals to take our goods and services to the world and grow the New Zealand economy.

-• Speed of innovation: The pace of innovation is increasing, and more businesses in developing countries are acquiring the expertise to innovate successfully
+- Innovation is accelerating, and more businesses in developing countries are gaining the skills to innovate effectively.

 What does the future hold?